Gran Canaria Airport (LPA) Flight Delay Compensation

 Gran Canaria Airport Flight Delay / Cancellation Compensation

-Reached the Gran Canaria International Airport and the flight that you have travelled with gets delayed for 3 or more hours or more?
-Even sometimes your flight may get cancelled due to certain reasons or worst even after you carried all the necessary documents and a valid ticket, you were denied boarding due to overselling of flight tickets.
-Don’t worry EU air passenger rights regulation i.e., EC Regulation 261/2004 was passed in the year 2005 which allows you to claim compensation up to 600€ from the airlines if the flight was delayed over 3 hours, cancelled without prior notice or if you’re denied boarding due to oversold flight seats.
-The compensation amount depends on the flight distance for which the passenger is supposed to travel (in case of flight cancellation) or has travelled (in case of flight delays).
+Reached the Gran Canaria International Airport and the flight that you have traveled with gets delayed for 3 or more hours or more?
+Even sometimes your flight may get canceled due to certain reasons or worst even after you carried all the necessary documents and a valid ticket, you were denied boarding due to overselling of flight tickets.
+Don’t worry EU air passenger rights regulation i.e., EC Regulation 261/2004 was passed in the year 2005 which allows you to claim compensation up to 600€ from the airlines if the flight was delayed over 3 hours, canceled without prior notice or if you’re denied boarding due to oversold flight seats.
+The compensation amount depends on the flight distance for which the passenger is supposed to travel (in case of flight cancellation) or has traveled (in case of flight delays).
 For claiming flight delay compensation the flight delay should be of 3 hours or more and should be caused while arriving at the airport.
 Like if you took flight from Gran Canaria Airport to Tenerife and the flight gets delayed on arrival at Tenerife Airport by 3 hours, then you can claim flight delay compensation from the airline based on EC Regulation 261/2004.

 Gran Canaria Las Palmas Airport